trumpfheller/trumpfheller.github.io/testing/bt_scenario_BLE.md

 * Document the results of the device discovery, connection status, data exchange operations, and connection stability.
 * Include any issues encountered, such as failed connections or data discrepancies.
-* Provide recommendations based on the findings, such as improvements needed for better performance or reliability.
+* For Agile - retro provide recommendations based on the findings, such as improvements needed for better performance or reliability.

----